richo/groundstation/README.md

 development
 -----------

-groundstation uses [babashka][3] for managing it's dependencies.
+groundstation uses [babashka][3] for managing its dependencies.
 If you have it installed, you should be able to do something like:

 `babashka groundstation_dev` and wind up with a working environment.
 Maybe.